-- Use Deferred Grade for each entry for which there is no final grade.
-No AMCAS grade will be assigned. - Do not use the Deferred Grade type for the entry that includes the final grade.
+o Use Deferred Grade for each entry for which there is no final grade.
+No AMCAS grade will be assigned.

+Do not assign Exempt to courses for which credit was awarded.
+If the institution has granted credits, use AP or CLEP.
+O Do not use the Deferred Grade type for the entry that includes the final grade.